istio/istio.io/content/en/docs/ops/integrations/grafana/index.md

 keywords: [integration,grafana]
 ---

 [Grafana](https://grafana.com/) is an open source monitoring solution that can be used to configure dashboards for Istio.
-This allows monitoring the health of Istio itself, as well as of applications within the mesh.
+You can use Grafana to monitor the health of Istio and of applications within the service mesh.

 ## Configuration

-While you can build your own dashboards, Istio offers a set of preconfigured dashboards for all of the most important metrics in the mesh.
+While you can build your own dashboards, Istio offers a set of preconfigured dashboards for all of the most important metrics for the mesh and for the control plane.

 * [Mesh Dashboard](https://grafana.com/grafana/dashboards/7639) provides an overview of all services in the mesh.
 * [Service Dashboard](https://grafana.com/grafana/dashboards/7636) provides a detailed breakdown of metrics for a service.